Hydraulic Hose Replacement

 Always avoid sharp or hard bends, lack of adequate arc or poor layout due to using the wrong ends.
 Note above where using two 90's on conventional hoses avoids messy layouts.
 One of the beauties of the banjo fitting is that it allows for 360 degree adjustment on a flat plane.
 As long as there is some thought as to end orientation to each other, hoses can adjusted to optimum lays.

-If you are working on or trying to troubleshoot an older Pasquali hydraulic system please refer to the following diagram.
+If you are working on or trying to troubleshoot an older Pasquali hydraulic system please refer to the service manual.
 Note: When installing a loader, it's preferred to follow the 3pt lift valve with the loader valve to give priority to the power steering.
 If manual steer, the loader valve could be located on the inlet side of the 3pt valve.
+Regardless of installation, always keep low pressure circuits separate from high pressure circuits, they cannot be tied to each other.
 While many loader valves are installed first in sequence and work fine, it can cause the power steering to cut out at times when using the loader.
-See the schematic below:

 Hydraulic implements like loaders used a number of generic cylinders necessitating disassembling of the cylinder to match the seals.
 Many implements were not built by the tractor manufacturer, but outsourced.
 This makes it challenging to know what you have.
 Hydraulic seals, o-rings and wipers should be sourced through your local hydraulic specialists.
 They will often have the ability to source what you need at better prices than what we can offer.
 If unavailable, let us know.